 How to Backup and Recover a MediaMonkey Library

-The MediaMonkey database contains a lot of valuable information about your media library.
-Some data, like tags, are saved to the files (depending on settings and tag support for the file format), while other data like Playlists, play history, podcast subscriptions, device profiles, etc. are only stored in the database.
+The MediaMonkey for Windows database contains a lot of valuable information about your media library.
+Some data, like tags, are saved to the files (depending on settings and tag support for the file format), while other data like Playlists, play history, podcast subscriptions, device profiles, etc. are only stored in the MediaMonkey for Windows database file.
 We recommend to regularly backup the database (best practice is to a different drive or a cloud service) in case the drive your database is located on fails or the database becomes corrupted.

 Backup